dimaslanjaka/universal-framework/wp-content/plugins/ad-inserter/readme.txt

 *   [Blacklist/Whitelist](https://adinserter.pro/documentation/black-and-white-lists) categories, tags, taxonomies, post IDs, urls, url query parameters, cookies, referrers, browsers, operating systems
 *   Easy copying and pasting ads or settings using internal clipboard
 *   Can wait for jQuery when it is deferred
+*   Use it with Google Site Kit or replace it to have more control over ad placement
 *   Simple troubleshooting with many debugging functions
 *   Function to visualize inserted blocks
 *   Function to visualize AdSense ads with ad names and IDs